Anthrosol: Composition

 Anthrosols can have different characteristics based on their origins.
 A high phosphate concentration is a common indicator of decaying organic matter, such as bones, tissue, or excrement.
 A dark color can also be the result of a high amount of organic matter, or of calcium carbonate, iron, and manganese.
 A high pH or carbonate concentration, in anthropogenic terms, is likely the result of the addition of wood ash to the soil.
 Presence of human artifacts such as tools and waste can also be present in anthrosols.
 Other indicators include nitrogen, calcium, potassium, magnesium, iron, copper, and zinc concentrations.

 In archaeology

 The presence of anthrosols can be used to detect long-term human habitation, and has been used by archaeologists to identify sites of interest.
-Anthrosols that can indicate such activity can be described as, for instance, plaggic (from the long-term use of manure to enrich soil), irragic (from the use of flood or surface irrigation), hortic (from deep cultivation, manure use and presence of other anthropogenic organic matter such as kitchen waste), anthraquic (from anthros – man and aqua – water – meaning produced by man-made soil moisture management including irrigation or terracing).
+Anthrosols that can indicate such activity can be described as, for instance, plaggic (from the long-term use of manure to enrich soil), irragric (from the use of flood or surface irrigation), hortic (from deep cultivation, manure use and presence of other anthropogenic organic matter such as kitchen waste), anthraquic (from anthropos – man and aqua – water – meaning produced by man-made soil moisture management including irrigation or terracing).
 Anthrosols can be detected by visual inspection of soils, or even from satellite imagery.

 Other uses

 Because of a high concentration of minerals, and in particular decayed organic matter, anthrosols are useful for agriculture.
-In an environmental context, anthrosols act as a carbon sink.
+In an environmental context, well-managed anthrosols act as a carbon sink.